Oubaida996/TypeScript-Learning/ReadME.md

 ---

-There are for permitive types in typeScript as same as JS
+There are for primitive types in typeScript as same as JS

 - string : 'Ali'
 - number : 5 , 0.5